S3bast1anC/Manual-Exploration-Demonstrator_MED/README.md

 ## About MED
 ### Motivation
 MED's main concept was a six-wheel rover with two freely rotating rear arms.
 This rover was created for the Mars Habitat at Berkeley (MHAB) software sub-team for autonomous code testing.
 The rover's modular design allows for future modifications, whether through hardware upgrades or software adjustments.
-Its six-wheel configuration enables smooth navigation across simulated Martian terrain, while the rotating rear arms provide additional support for overcoming obstacles.
+Its six-wheel configuration allows  navigation across complex terrain, while the rotating rear arms provide additional support for overcoming obstacles.
 We hope that the information shared may inspire future rover projects.